 A blood sample drawn from a vein in your arm; blood from the prick of a baby's heel or finger

-Apolipoprotein A-I (apo A-I) is a protein that has a specific role in the metabolism of lipids and is the main protein component in high-density lipoprotein (HDL, the "good cholesterol").
+Apolipoprotein A-I (apo A-I) is a protein that has specific roles in the transportation and metabolism of lipids and is the main protein component in high-density lipoprotein (HDL, the "good cholesterol").
 This test measures the amount of apo A-I in the blood.

-Apolipoproteins combine with lipids to transport them throughout the bloodstream.
+Lipids alone cannot dissolve in the blood; they are like oil that floats on water.
+Apolipoproteins are the proteins that combine with lipids to make lipoprotein particles that can transport lipids throughout the bloodstream.
 Apolipoproteins provide structural integrity to lipoproteins and shield the water-repellent (hydrophobic) lipids at their center.

-Most lipoproteins are cholesterol- or triglyceride-rich and carry lipids throughout the body for uptake by cells.
+Most lipoproteins are cholesterol- or triglyceride-rich (two main lipids) and carry them throughout the body for uptake by cells.
 HDL, however, is like an empty taxi.
 It goes out to the tissues and picks up excess cholesterol, then transports it back to the liver.
-In the liver, the cholesterol is either recycled for future use or excreted into bile.
+In the liver, the cholesterol is either recycled for future use or excreted in bile.
 HDL's reverse transport is the only way that cells can get rid of excess cholesterol.
-It helps protect the arteries and, if there is enough HDL present, it can even reverse the build-up of fatty plaques, deposits resulting from atherosclerosis that can lead to cardiovascular disease (CVD).
+This reverse transport helps protect the arteries and, if there is enough HDL present, it can even reverse the build-up of fatty plaques, deposits resulting from atherosclerosis that can lead to cardiovascular disease (CVD).

 How is it used?